-- Create a managed cluster with GPU-accelerated nodes and Create a dedicated cluster with GPU-accelerated nodes.
+- Create a managed Kubernetes cluster with GPU-accelerated nodes and Create a dedicated Kubernetes cluster with GPU-accelerated nodes.

-- Create a managed Kubernetes cluster that runs sandboxed containers and Create a dedicated Kubernetes cluster that runs sandboxed containers.
+- Create a managed Kubernetes cluster that runs sandboxed containers and Create a dedicated Kubernetes cluster that supports sandboxed containers.

 - Create a managed Kubernetes cluster for confidential computing.

 - Perform O&M operations on the cluster and the application.

 Cluster O&M Application O&M Cluster management Application deployment Node maintenance Application and image updates Node pool management Application scaling

 Audit logs, Collect log files from containers by using Log Service, Configure Log4jAppender for Kubernetes and Log Service, Collect the logs of control plane components in a managed Kubernetes cluster, and Monitor and analyze the log of CoreDNS

 - How do I create a Docker image for an application that runs on an ACK cluster?

 Container Registry allows you to create a container image within a few clicks.
 For more information about how to create a Docker image for an application, see Build an image for a Java application by using a Dockerfile with multi-stage builds.
 You can also use the open source tool Derrick to simplify how to containerize your application.